yueguoguo/yueguoguo.github.io/_posts/2024-03-10-where-does-energy-go.md

 # Hardware

-As we go one level down inside the computer, we will see the instance where the program that either trains an AI model or uses a pre-trained AI model for inference is run upon.
-In spite of the unawareness by the researchers and/or practitioners, the "black box" of the computer hardware actually consumes the energy physically.
-Altogether, the massive utilization of CPU, GPU, memory, and maybe disk devices, contributes to the electricity burn-out when building a large AI model with billions of parameters!
+As we delve deeper into the computer's architecture, we encounter the point where the program, responsible for either training an AI model or conducting inference with a pre-trained one, is executed.
+The energy consumption originates physically from the computer hardware.
+The extensive utilization of CPU, GPU, memory, and potentially disk devices collectively leads to significant electricity consumption when constructing a large AI model with billions or trillions of parameters!

 ## Computer system